stastnan/christmas-tree/README.md

 - yarn dev
   This command starts the project on your local server.

+## About me

+- Email: nik.stastna@gmail.com
+- Status: #openToWork 🚀

 I’m always open to networking, opportunities, and collaborations.
-Feel free to reach out to me via email at nik.stastna@gmail.com.
+Feel free to reach out to me via email listed above.

-I'm also #openToWork!